USEPA/stream-intermittency-visualization-dashboard/README.md

 ### Getting Started
 The steps below outline the process of setting up the example dashboard.
+* Background Steps: If R and RStudio are not installed on the computer, please follow these steps:
+	* [Download R] (https://www.r-project.org/) and install.
+	* [Download RStudio] (https://posit.co/) and install.
+R should be installed before RStudio.
-* Download the code files and the data files listed in the Code section and Data section.
+* Step 1: [Click here] (https://github.com/USEPA/stream-intermittency-visualization-dashboard/archive/refs/heads/main.zip) to download the code files and the data files listed in the Code section and Data section.
-* Set up a new project folder on your local machine and add the downloaded files so that the project folder mimics the layout below:
+* Step 2: Extract the downloaded file into a new project folder on your local machine.
+The folder should have the same structure as provided below.

 ``` bash
 ├─ SIVD_project_folder